andrewjw/site/_posts/2011-09-29-beating-google-with-couchdb-celery-and-whoosh-part-2.md

 last accessed the page.
 To make things easier we'll also have a list of the urls that the page links to.
 One of the great advantages of a database like CouchDB is that we don't need to create a separate table to hold the links, we can just include them directly in the main document.
-To help return the best pages we'll use a
-<a href="http://en.wikipedia.org/wiki/PageRank">page rank</a> like algorithm to rank the page, so we also need
-to store that rank.
-Finally, as is good practice on CouchDB we'll give the document a <tt>type</tt> field so we can write views that only target this document type.
+To help return the best pages we'll use a [page rank](http://en.wikipedia.org/wiki/PageRank) like algorithm to rank the page, so we also need to store that rank.
+Finally, as is good practice on CouchDB we'll give the document a `type` field so we can write views that only target this document type.

 {% highlight python %}